Cannabis flower essential oil: Constituents

-Even in "drug-type" hemp, the THC content of the essential oil was not more than 0.08%.

-In the essential oil of five different European hemp cultivars, the dominating terpenes were myrcene (21.1–35.0 %), α-pinene (7.2–14.6 %), α-terpinolene (7.0–16.6 %), trans-caryophyllene (12.2.–18.9 %), and α-humulene (6.1–8.7 %).
-The main differences between the cultivars were found in the contents of α-terpinolene and α-pinene.

-Other terpenoids present only in traces are sabinene, α-terpinene, 1,8-cineole (eucalyptol), pulegone, γ-terpinene, terpineol-4-ol, bornyl acetate, α-copaene, alloaromadendrene, viridiflorene, β-bisabolene, γ-cadinene, trans-β-farnesene, trans-nerolidol, and β-bisabolol.

-The major alkane present in an essential oil obtained by extraction and steam distillation was the n-C29 alkane nonacosane (55.8 and 10.7%, respectively).

 Uses

 The various terpenes in cannabis have antifungal, antimicrobial, antiviral and insect repellent functions that could be commercially valuable when used externally.

 Cannabis essential oils that are cannabinoid-free have been tested for central nervous effects.
 Natural monoterpenes and sesquiterpenes from cannabis flowers have relaxing, sedative and anti-depressant effects when inhaled.
 Their application in aromatherapy is increasing, but the high price of the natural oil (50$ per milliliter) is a limiting factor.

 In Switzerland and Austria, specific landraces with high essential oil content but no discernible amounts of cannabinoids have been developed for the purpose of flavoring beverage products.
 For those applications, oils with high monoterpene percentages (but a low alpha-humulene or caryophyllene oxide concentration) are desirable.

 Terpenes used in THC vaping products, legal in some jurisdictions in the United States, are not true cannabis terpenes, but synthetic and racemic with potential health hazards.
 Due to health promoting effects, natural THC-free cannabis flower oil is the preferred ingredient in the legal European market.
 Unregulated additives in US vaping products have led to serious health consequences, including fatal outcomes.